PLOS/content-repo/docker/README.md

 The docker stack provided here contains all your should need to get a full production stack running including MySQL and MogileFS.

 1. Make sure the service .war is built
-2. Enter this directory and run "fig build && fig up"
+2. Enter this directory and run "./repo-up.sh"
 3. Visit the running service at http://localhost:8085

 Requirements